Irelands Oldest Pubs

 The Brazen Head – Dublin – 1198

 The Brazen Head’s own website claims that it, in fact, is the oldest pub in Ireland, though given it also states its opening date as 1198, that’s obviously highly arguable.
 Regardless, the place is dripping with history, with artifacts and décor throughout.
 Old regulars include writers James Joyce, Brendan Behan and Jonathan Swift, as well as noted revolutionaries such as Robert Emmet, Wolfe Tone, Daniel O’Connell and Michael Collins.
+Former Ireland Football team manager Eoin Hand was born in the pub.
 You’ll find the best in traditional Dublin dishes on the menu, too.

 Kyteler’s Inn – Kilkenny – 1324